 Elisabeth Kufferath has been invited to perform at Berliner Festwochen, Schleswig-Holstein Festival, “Spannungen” Heimbach, Schwetzinger Festspielen, Helsinki Festival, Lucerne Festival, Heidelberger Frühling, and the Rosendal Festival in Norway.
 She has shared the stage with chamber music partners including Adrian Brendel, Kirill Gerstein, Gustav Rivinius, Lars Vogt, Tabea Zimmermann.
 She spent a season as the Artist in Residence at New Zealand’s Auckland University where she was featured in both recitals and masterclasses.

 Elisabeth Kufferath‘s first solo CD ‘Libero, fragile’ was released in 2017 on the GENUIN label.
-The disk features contemporary works for solo violin and viola by Luciano Berio, Elliott Carter, Györg Kurtág, and Jan Müller-Wieland.
+The disk features contemporary works for solo violin and viola.
 The recording was nominated for a prize from German Record Critics’ Award and was enthusastically received by the press.
 Die Welt acclaimed „”It is astonishing, the way [Elisabeth] Kufferath pivots between free and fragile, from heavenly chirping tenderness to bearing the earth’s burdens, how many colors and even more nuance her playing expresses.”
-A concert tour featuring works from the CD has been made possible by the generous support of the foundation Stiftung Niedersachsen.
-She has additionally recorded the violin concerto of Albert Dietrich and the viola concerto of Karl Amadeus Hartmann.
+Her second album, a recording of works by B.A.
+Zimmermann, Thorsten Encke, Johannes Schachtner, and Peter Eötvös is due for release in the spring.

 Elisabeth Kufferath lives in Hannover, Germany with her family where she is professor of violin at the Hochschule for Music, Theater, and Media.
 Both her violin and viola were built by the German luthier Stefan-Peter Greiner.